Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/alter-ego-patron.md

   teaser: /assets/images/classes/warlock/alter-ego/2024/header.jpg
 source: "Fillumir's Guide to the Feywild"
 ---
-*Manifest the power buried within your psyche*
+*Manifest the Power Buried Within Your Psyche*

 When you choose this subclass, you start finding out about your true nature.
 Maybe you're possessed, or maybe you went mad.
 Perhaps you spent too much time in the Feywild, and are now begining to feel the consequences.
 Maybe you're a powerful being who's trapped in a mortal body, and you're beginning to remember who you once were.
 All you know it's that you lose time, and that your powers come from somewhere within.